MicrosoftDocs/memdocs/sccm/apps/deploy-use/create-applications.md

     > [!NOTE]
     >  Some of the deployment type information might already be present if it was read from the application installation files.
 Additionally, the displayed options might differ, depending on the deployment type that you are creating.

-    -   Specify general information about the deployment type, like the name, admin comments, and available languages.
+    -   General information about the deployment type, like the name, admin comments, and available languages.

     -   **Installation program**--Specify the installation program and any properties that you require to install the deployment type.